BA (Hons) Musical Theatre workshop guide

 Our workshop and interview day is an opportunity for you to get an idea of what is involved in our Musical Theatre course and to experience the way you would work in this area at the University of Portsmouth.

-For this workshop, we are going to use the song ‘We Open in Venice’ from the musical Kiss Me, Kate!
-(1948).
+For this workshop, we are going to work with excerpts from the song ‘One’ from the musical A Chorus Line (1975).

 We have provided two backing tracks for use in your own preparation and in the workshop itself, to ensure that everyone will sing to the same music.
-There are two files for your use: one is a melody-line track to help you learn the song, while the other is an accompaniment for rehearsal, which we will use in the workshop itself.
+There are two files for your use: one is a melody-line track to help you learn the song, while the other is an accompaniment for independent preparation, while we use a full backing track or live piano accompaniment in the workshop itself.
+We will also use the backing track for this year's virtual workshop offering.
+You will be given further details nearer the time if you register for our online-only workshop day.
 Because of technological constraints, we cannot play one track for everyone in a virtual workshop, so for your participation in the workshop, please make sure you are able to make use of the backing track when you attend.

 While copyright restrictions mean we cannot materially distribute copies of the printed sheet music for this song, we've attached a page of the line to help with your preparations.
 The musical is very well-known and so, if you would like to source some sheet music for accompaniment, it will likely be available from your local library.
 All applicants will be required to know the song from memory ahead of the workshop, and as part of their preparation, we'll ask the following: